doctordns/PowerShellCookbook/readme.md

 - Chapter 8 - Managing Windows Networking
 - Chapter 9 - Managing Network Shares
 - Chapter 10 - Managing Internet Information Server
+- Chapter 11 - Managing Hyper-V
-- Chapter 12 - Managing Hyper-V
+- Chapter 12 - Managing Azure
 - Chapter 13 - Using Desired State Configuration

+Each chapter has a separate folder in thei repo, and inside each chapter there is a **Readme.MD** file that describes the recipes in the chapter.

 **Note**

-The recipes are 'as is' - if they work, great, if not, oh well.
+All recipes are 'as is' - if they work, great, if not, oh well.
 Worth what you paid for it!
 This repo and the documentation inside is a work in progress.
 It's not yet complete.

 **Feedback**